Wesleyan-Media-Project/ad_tone/README.md

 This repository contains code that generates two variables: ad tone mention-based, which codes ad as 'contrast, 'promote' or 'attack', as well as ad tone constructed, which is based on [this](https://docs.google.com/presentation/d/11E9kX1oVYfMooTdD1GAJfwJtdPIQpYB3lJ7i5e83ZEw/edit#slide=id.g1062def0ba3_0_0) flowchart.

 This repo contains 8 R scripts, three that deal with ad tone constructed and five that deal with ad tone mention-based.
-Of the five scripts related to ad tone mention-based, three are in one folder called "ad_tone_mentionebased" and another two are in another folder called "ad_tone_mentionbased_2022".
+Of the five scripts related to ad tone mention-based, three are in one folder called "ad_tone_mentionbased" and another two are in another folder called "ad_tone_mentionbased_2022".
 All of the files in "ad_tone_constructed" do equivalent things to each other, they just do so for different data, and the same is true for all of the ad tone mention-based files.

 ## Objective